 The car park will be located above ground on levels three to five, to maximise the ground level activation of the building.

-Construction on 32 Smith Street is planned to commence this year with works due for completion in mid-2020.
+Now that it has been granted approval construction on 32 Smith Street is planned to commence this year with works due for completion in mid-2020.